The Family Court

 - help you and the other person identify the issues that are in dispute

-- help you have a discussion around these issues, and
+- help you talk through these issues, and

-- help you try to reach an agreement that best serves the welfare and best interests of the children.
+- help you try to reach an agreement that best serves the wellbeing and best interests of the children.

 The mediator will tell you how many sessions you will need to have.

-Before the FDR process begins you will have an initial talk with one of the FDR mediators on your own – this could be over the phone.
+Before the FDR process starts you will have a talk with one of the FDR mediators on your own – this could be over the phone.
 The mediator will find out from you about the other person involved in the dispute.
-The mediator will contact the other person and will assess whether your dispute is suitable for Family Dispute Resolution.
+The mediator will contact the other person and will consider whether your dispute is suitable for Family Dispute Resolution.

 The mediator may decide to offer you some counselling before the mediation sessions start (“preparatory counselling”), particularly if you’re feeling nervous about going to mediation.
 This might be offered just to you, or to the other person as well.